lengfeld/subpatch/README.internal.md

 E.g.
 - the output and arguments of "git status" are relative to the cwd.
 - the output of "git diff" is relative to the toplevel dir.
-Think about a consistent concept and implement it.
+   But there is a option "--relative"  and config now Think about a consistent concept and implement it.
 E.g. implement an argument "-t" for toplevel of subproject or "-T" for toplevel of superproject.